3 Methods on How to Pray So That God Will Listen

 Third, if our church does not have the Holy Spirit’s work, we must have prayers of seeking.

 We all know, in the later period of the Age of Law, man was corrupted more and more deeply by Satan.
 Man lived within sin and he faced the danger of being convicted by the law and put to death.
 Then, God, under the name of Jesus, ended the Age of Law, started the Age of Grace and did the work of redeeming the human race.
 From then on, Judaism completely lost God’s glorious presence.
-For all those who did not accept the’ name and work, regardless of what circumstances they encountered and regardless of how they prayed and appealed to Jehovah God, God would not listen to them and they would not obtain the Holy Spirit’s work.
+For all those who did not accept the Lord Jesus’ name and work, regardless of what circumstances they encountered and regardless of how they prayed and appealed to Jehovah God, God would not listen to them and they would not obtain the Holy Spirit’s work.
 However, all those who accepted Jesus’ new work and prayed in the name of Jesus would enjoy the nourishment of God’s living water fountain.
 When they called on the Lord they would be able to see God’s deeds and they would have the accompaniment of the Holy Spirit’s work.

 Nowadays, regardless of how we pray in the Lord’s name, we do not feel the Holy Spirit’s work, and we cannot sense His presence.
 We cannot obtain nourishment for our lives and we commit sins but do not receive discipline.
 It is very possible that the Holy Spirit’s work has once again been diverted.
 The Bible says, “And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).
-“For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
-From these verses we can see that, in, God will return once more to do the stage of judgement work.
+“For the time is come thatmust begin at the house of God” (1 Peter 4:17).
+From these verses we can see that, in the last days, God will return once more to do the stage of judgement work.
 The Lord is faithful.
 What He says will happen, will happen.
 As for us, we should seek and pray, asking God to guide us to the fountain of life so that we can obtain watering and nourishment and follow the footsteps of our Lord.
 I believe that as long as we have a heart that thirsts and seeks, we will obtain God’s guidance.
 This is because God has promised us, “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).

 Thank the Lord for His guidance.
 I hope that the content that was shared today in regard to how to pray will benefit everybody.
 Prayer is an important step in establishing a normal relationship with God.
 It is also a key path through which we can obtain the Holy Spirit’s work.
 When we understand how to pray to obtain the Lord’s response and have a practical path to follow and when we practice it often, only then will the Lord hear our prayers.
 May our prayers soon be in accordance with God’s intentions.